Jerrysmd/Jerrysmd.github.io/20240516_no-country-for-old-man/index.md

 # No Country for Old Men

+*No Country for Old Men* is one of my favorite movies, although I haven't read the original book.
+I think this title is perfectly fitting for this blog post. **The wheels of history roll forward, and the tides of time surge on.** Maintaining physical and mental health, and surpassing the changes of our era through learning, has become the best strategy for the present.

 <!--more-->

+---

+> 历史车轮滚滚向前，时代潮流浩浩荡荡

 We are entering an era without any reliable foundation, where nothing is truly firm and lasting.